 Branding that is Appropriate for Your Category

-Studies have shown that the colors you choose matter.
-Specifically, your palette should be deemed “appropriate” for your business by the consumer and communicate what you want your audience to believe about your business.
+Studies show that the colors you choose matter.
+Is your color pallete “appropriate” for your business?
+Furthermore, does it communicate what you want them to understand about your company?

 Therefore, it is important to anticipate your target consumer’s perception.
 Does your pallete choice match your business?